nikitapdesai/ARIA_AI_SOC/README.md

 ## What this is

-ARIA is not a network intrusion classifier alone â€” it's a four-agent pipeline that takes raw network flow classification and turns it into ranked, explained, escalated SOC alerts, mimicking a real security operations triage workflow:
+ARIA is not a network intrusion classifier alone it's a four-agent pipeline that takes raw network flow classification and turns it into ranked, explained, escalated SOC alerts, mimicking a real security operations triage workflow:

 ```
 Network Flow -> Detection Agent -> Correlation Agent -> Priority-Explainer Agent -> Escalation Agent -> API -> Frontend
 ```

-The agents are served live via a FastAPI backend (`backend/api/`) and viewed through a React frontend (`frontend/`) â€” including a genuinely dynamic "Live Analyze" page that runs a brand-new flow through the whole chain on demand, not just a viewer over pre-computed CSVs.
+The agents are served live via a FastAPI backend (`backend/api/`) and viewed through a React frontend (`frontend/`) including a genuinely dynamic "Live Analyze" page that runs a brand-new flow through the whole chain on demand, not just a viewer over pre-computed CSVs.

 ## Architecture